It’s a new year and new location to be updating you from. We are now living on the Acadian Peninsula in northeast New Brunswick, Canada.

 - I work online and plan to continue doing so, using the van as an office and means of transportation to places that I will write content about

 - While JR had six years of insurance history in BC, I had none.
-ICBC did not allow anything like ‘named’ drivers on insurance policies.
+ICBC did not allow ‘named’ drivers on insurance policies at the time.
 All of our vehicles had been insured under JR’s name since he drives 90% of the time.

 For reference, we were paying around $2k annually in BC for fully comprehensive coverage and all my research had told me that New Brunswick was generally cheaper for insurance.